How to Buy a House: [Step-by-Step Updated Guide for 2021]

 If your application is approved, your lender will issue a Pre-Qualification Letter.

-A Pre-Qualification letter means that you meet the minimum FICO credit requirement and lending guidelines for an approval.
+A Pre-Qualification letter means that you meet the minimum FICO credit requirement and lending guidelines for approval.

 Give your Realtor® a copy of the pre-qualification letter as soon as you get it so they can know exactly what you can afford to spend on a home.